SovnSkyrim/SovnSkyrim/README.md

   - and my favourite; [Aldrnari](https://github.com/SovnSkyrim/Aldrnari) - Project Alive
  * A few games for the terminal, written in C, using Ncurses
  * A command interpreter based on TCSH.
+ * A custom keyboard using a GMMK board and Kailh Copper Speed switches.

 <img
      height="42" src="https://github.com/get-icon/geticon/blob/master/icons/archlinux.svg">